delsauce/ArduinoDueParallel/README.md

 Arduino Due board.
 It's more of an external memory interface than a true parallel port.

-This library implements a limited functionality parallel port on the Arduino DUE board (ARM Cortex-M3 based).

 The DUE board pins out the data bus on the extended digital headers along with the control signals NC1 and NWR.
 Some of the address signals are connected to the PWM pins (A0-A5), but a full address bus is unavailable.
 There is also